-University of Michigan Medical School is ranked in the top ten schools for excellence in primary care.
+University of Michigan Medical School is ranked in the top fifteen schools by US News for excellence in primary care.
 Given the school’s focus on self-directed learning and building on a strong science foundation, it will be important in your secondary essays to convey your level of self-awareness in meeting your academic goals.
 How did you approach challenging science courses?
 In what ways have you demonstrated a commitment to lifelong learning?
 How has your community benefited from this commitment?
 For students interested in earning a MD/PhD, UMMS has a Medical Scientist Training Program (MSTP) Program.
 As part of this program, students will be given the training to enter academic medicine and conduct basic science research.
 Application Tip: Check out this helpful advice.

 University of Michigan Medical School 2020-2021 secondary application essay questions